 2. I expect students not only to BE awake, but to APPEAR to be awake.
 This means that you are sitting up in your chair paying attention and actively engaged in what is going on.
 If I cannot tell without asking that you are awake, you will lose points.
 It is your responsibility to leave no doubt in my mind about this.

 3. Attend class ONLY if you wish to learn and to contribute to this class and your own educational goals.
 If you cannot arrive on time, stay for the full class, and conduct yourself in a way that shows respect, please do not attend.

-Grade is based on two midterms, one reading response, 3 unannounced quizzes, and a final.
+Grade is based on two midterms, a book response, and a final.